Gizmotronn/starsailors/stellarios/cplusplus/settingup.md

 https://pbs.twimg.com/media/D4zaacsWsAAFCak.jpg

-We're going to click on the button that says ""
+We're going to click on the button that says "Create new project."